 | Export / maquila | Q111.67 | Q3,350 | Q3,600 |

 The Q250 bonificacion incentivo is a flat monthly bonus required on top of the base wage for all full-time employees, regardless of industry.
-It is NOT subject to IGSS or ISR contributions.
+It is NOT subject to IGSS (or IRTRA/INTECAP) contributions, but it IS taxable for ISR as work income.

 Check the current minimum wage through MINTRAB’s annual Acuerdo Gubernativo — wages are adjusted each January.